 Thursday, 28 May 2026

-Day 12 - Hypothesis Testing and Cofidence Interval - Review and Practice - CFA Level 1 Prep
+Day 12 - Hypothesis Testing and Confidence Interval, Big Data - Review and Practice - CFA Level 1 Prep

-Goal: Today's goal is to turn Day 10–11 concepts into automatic exam‑style problem solving across all the testing ascpects covered so far like mean, variance, CI, p‑value/critical value, Type I/II, etc.
+Goal: Today's goal is to turn Day 10–11 concepts into automatic exam‑style problem solving across all the testing aspects covered so far, like mean, variance, CI, p‑value/critical value, Type I/II, etc.

 Make it a day for mixed concept drill